ryanbenac33/ProjectShowcase/Butterfly Analysis/README.md

 # Data 332 Final Project

-This repository contains two data analysis reports on butterfly and ladybug datasets.
-The projects align with the following project guidelines:
+This repository contains a data analysis report on a butterfly dataset.
+The project aligns with the following project guidelines:
 1. Keep data integrity to show the RAW data vs CLEANED data
 2. Explanation of the data cleanup necessary
 3. Must create a visual for example mean, median, max, min